cthipsudo/dbss-server/README.md

 # Drifting between Silence and Stardust version 1.0 [Client](https://github.com/cthipsudo/dbss-app-client) | [Server](https://github.com/cthipsudo/dbss-server)
-Drifting Between Silence and Startdust is a "Choose-your-own-Adventure" game that features character creation, randomly shuffled encounters and character specific choices for each encounter based on a selected character's traits.
-Winners of the game are given the option to add their initials to the scoreboard, which can by filtered by Recent or Top scores.
+Drifting Between Silence and Stardust is a "Choose-your-own-Adventure" game that features character creation, randomly shuffled encounters and character specific choices for each encounter based on a selected character's traits.
+Winners of the game are given the option to add their initials to the scoreboard, which can be filtered by Recent or Top scores.

 # [Play now!](https://dbss-client.vercel.app/)
 This back-end server was built with using **ExpressJS**, **NodeJs**, and **Postgresql**.